 2. Mashed Potatoes.
-Not harmful in and of itself, but be careful if you have added any extra ingredients to the mash (e.g., cheese, sour cream, onions, or gravy).
+Not harmful in and of itself, but be careful if you have added any extra ingredients to the mix (e.g., cheese, sour cream, onions, or gravy).

 3. Cranberry Sauce.
-This holiday favorite is safe for most pets, but it can also be too high in sugar, so make sure you give only small amounts and observe reactions.
+This holiday favorite is safe for most pets, but it can also be too high in sugar, so make sure you give only small amounts.

 4. Macaroni and Cheese.
-Though it might not taste as good, it might be better to feed your pet just the macaroni.
+Though it might not taste as good, it’s better to feed your dog just the plain macaroni.
+The high fat levels in cheese can cause problems like pancreatitis.
 Your pet will love the plain pasta all the same.

 5. Green Beans.
 Again, not harmful alone, but be careful when mixing it with other ingredients (such as in a green bean casserole).
-This low-sodium treat is an otherwise wonderfully nutritious holiday leftover for your pet.
+Plain green beans are a wonderfully nutritious holiday leftover for your pet.

 Image: D. Sharon Pruitt / via Flickr